Commutative property: Commutative structures

+However, in the case of algebras, the phrase "commutative algebra" refers only to associative algebras that have a commutative multiplication.

 History and etymology

 Records of the implicit use of the commutative property go back to ancient times.
 The Egyptians used the commutative property of multiplication to simplify computing products.
 Euclid is known to have assumed the commutative property of multiplication in his book Elements.
-Formal uses of the commutative property arose in the late 18th and early 19th centuries, when mathematicians began to work on a theory of functions.
-Today the commutative property is a well-known and basic property used in most branches of mathematics.
+Formal uses of the commutative property arose in the late 18th and early 19th centuries when mathematicians began to work on a theory of functions.
+Nowadays, the commutative property is a well-known and basic property used in most branches of mathematics.

 The first recorded use of the term commutative was in a memoir by François Servois in 1814, which used the word commutatives when describing functions that have what is now called the commutative property.
-The word is a combination of the French word commuter meaning "to substitute or switch" and the suffix -ative meaning "tending to" so the word literally means "tending to substitute or switch".
-The term then appeared in English in 1838. in Duncan Farquharson Gregory's article entitled "On the real nature of symbolical algebra" published in 1840 in the Transactions of the Royal Society of Edinburgh.
+Commutative is the feminine form of the French adjective commutatif, which is derived from the French noun commutation and the French verb commuter, meaning "to exchange" or "to switch", a cognate of to commute.
+The term then appeared in English in 1838. in Duncan Gregory's article entitled "On the real nature of symbolical algebra" published in 1840 in the Transactions of the Royal Society of Edinburgh.

-Propositional logic

-Rule of replacement

-In truth-functional propositional logic, commutation, or commutativity refer to two valid rules of replacement.
-The rules allow one to transpose propositional variables within logical expressions in logical proofs.
-The rules are: